atlassian/data-center-helm-charts/docs/docs/examples/ingress/INGRESS_NGINX.md

 !!!warning "Using these instructions"

-    These instructions are for reference purposes only, as such they should be used for development and testing purposes only!
+    These instructions are for reference purposes, as such they should be used for development and testing purposes only!
 See the official instructions for [Deploying and configuring the controller](https://kubernetes.github.io/ingress-nginx/deploy/){.external}.

 These instructions are composed of 3 high-level parts: